-To grow strong stout plants you want the light source close to plants and to keep them watered on regular basis (Not soaked just damp).
+To grow strong stout plants you want the light source close to plants and to keep them watered on a regular basis (Not soaked just damp).

 Ideally, the tomato start should have a stock about the size of a pencil when it is mature enough to start the hardening off process and be able to plant outdoors.

-See the hardening off process described in detail in my article.
+See the hardening-off process described in detail in my article.

 Be sure to allow for space around your tomato plants to grow and get plenty of air, this will also reduce diseases for your plants.

 When planting the tomatoes outside you want to take the bottom leaves and stems off so that you can plant the tomato deeper (Do not be afraid to bury 2/3 of the plant).
 Add the COF mixture in the bottom of the hole and mix in with the soil, I would also recommend adding one handful of finely ground eggshells.
 If the plants do not have a strong stock and are leggy you can lay the plants out on their side and plant them that way.
-Do not use a high nitrogen fertilizer when planting your tomatoes.
+Do not use a high-nitrogen fertilizer when planting your tomatoes.